FAQGURU/FAQGURU/topics/en/bootstrap.md

 * https://www.toptal.com/twitter-bootstrap/interview-questions

 [[↑] Back to top](#Bootstrap)
 ### What will be the default Bootstrap look of the alert created with this following code?
-(Senior)

 **Consider:**
 ```html